dimitrinicolas/ava-postcss-tester/README.md

 Then you can run the async function `tester.test(input, output, t, options)``:

 - `input`: A string containing your css input
-- `output`: A string containing your excpected output, or a function receiving (err, result, t) for finishing test as you would like it
+- `output`: A string containing your excpected output, it can be either a CSS string, an `Error` or a function receiving (error, warnings, result) letting you finish the test as you would like it
+  - `error`: A string containing the Error message
+  - `warnings`: An array of PostCSS warnings, is null if there an error occured
+  - `result`: A string containing the PostCSS process result
 - `t`: The AVA test `t` object
-- `options`: __Optional__, An object containing those additional parameters:
+- `options`: *Optional*, An object containing those additional parameters:
   - `pluginOptions`: Options passed to your plugin
   - `pluginsBefore`: An array of plugins to load before your plugin
   - `pluginsAfter`: An array of plugins to load after your plugin